-Jean-Pierre Martinez was born in 1955 in Auvers-sur-Oise, France.
-He first experienced the stage as a drummer in various rock bands, before becoming a semiologist in the field of advertising.
-He then worked as a television scriptwriter and returned to the stage as a playwright.
-He has written about a hundred television scenarios and more than ninety comedies for the theater, several of which have achieved cult status (Friday the 13th, Strip Poker).
-Today he is one of the most played contemporaries playwrights in France and francophone countries, and several of his plays translated in Spanish and English are regularly produced in North and South America.
+Born in 1955 in Auvers-sur-Oise (France), Jean-Pierre Martinez was first a drummer for several rock bands before becoming a semiologist in advertising.
+He then began a career writing television scripts before turning to theatre and writing plays.
+He has written close to a hundred scripts for television and as many plays, some of which have already become classics (Friday the 13th, Strip Poker).
+He is one of the most produced contemporary playwrights in France and in other francophone countries.
+Several of his plays are also available in Spanish and English, and are regularly produced in the United States and Latin America.